top of page

 One-stop Endoscopy Service

-The Medicare Endoscopy Centre is a licensed Day Procedure Centre recognised by the Department of Health, led by experienced senior specialist physicians and equipped with state-of-the-art technology.
-Patients can undergo various endoscopic procedures for diagnosis and treatment without the need for open surgery.
-Following the procedure, patients can rest in a dedicated recovery area and return home within a few hours, without requiring overnight hospital stay.
+The Medicare Endoscopy Centre is a licensed Day Procedure Centre recognised by the Department of Health, led by experienced specialist doctors and equipped with advanced endoscopy technology.
+Patients can undergo various endoscopic procedures without the need for open surgery.
+Following the procedure, patients can rest in a dedicated recovery area and return home within a few hours — no overnight hospital stay required.

-The centre offers the following endoscopic examinations: Colonoscopy (Large Intestine Endoscopy), Upper Gastrointestinal Endoscopy (Gastroscopy), and Cystoscopy.
-These procedures can diagnose conditions such as colorectal cancer, colorectal polyps, gastric cancer, gastric ulcers, gastric polyps, bladder cancer, and related diseases.
+The centre offers colonoscopy, upper gastrointestinal endoscopy (gastroscopy), and cystoscopy.
+These procedures can diagnose colorectal cancer, colorectal polyps, gastric cancer, gastric ulcers, bladder cancer, and other conditions.

 Advanced Equipment and Instruments

-The centre utilises the latest Olympus CV1500 endoscopy system, which more effectively assists physicians in detecting hidden polyps, enabling more precise and efficient procedures while providing clients with the safest possible examination experience.
+The centre is equipped with the Olympus CV1500 endoscopy system, which helps doctors detect hidden polyps more effectively, enabling more precise and efficient procedures with enhanced patient safety.

 -